 I graduated from the Univeristy of Guelph's Applied Human Nutrition program and have worked for Ontario Pork, the Food Biotechnology Communications Network, the University of Guelph's Food Safety Network, and now at the Ontario Ministry of Agriculture, Food and Rural Affairs in Guelph.
 A life of Home Economics, professionally and personally, along with agriculture.

 Diane O’Shea is a Professional Home Economist, and retired (June, 2017) Family Studies Teacher and Department Head in Family Studies and Social Sciences and Humanities at Medway High School (Thames Valley District School Board).
 She freelanced as a professional Home Economist for many years and then completed a teaching degree at Western University.
 She began teaching Family Studies at the high school level in 1997 and retired in 2017.
 Began teaching Family Studies education at the Faculty of Education, Western in 2007 and continue to do so.
 Completed a Masters of Education in Home Economics Education (UBC, 2014) – yes learning really has to be lifelong!
 She also farmed with her husband, Mike for over 40 years – beef feedlot, field crops of wheat, corn and white beans, but mainly in those years fresh market produce and agri-tourism.
 They owned O’Shea’s Farm Fresh Vegetables and Berries with on-farm and farmers markets venues.
-She is a mom to four and now grammie to four.
-Not a day goes by that I do not use my Home Economics training, skills or experience.
-As a wife, mother, Nana, former teacher, public relations and food literacy coordinator, community and church leader, and member of the Ontario Home Economics Association (OHEA) board - Home Economics is my life!
+She is a mom to four and now grammie to four. |

 The Ontario Home Economics Association, a self-regulating body of professional Home Economists, promotes high professional standards among its members so that they may assist families and individuals to achieve and maintain a desirable quality of life.
 Categories